Best Hikes in Big Bear, CA: 11 Awesome Hiking Trails

 9. Pine Knot Trail

-The Pine Knot Trail is one of the most scenic hiking trails in BB and a favorite amongst the locals thanks to its stunning views of Big Bear Lake and San Gorgonio Mountain.
-This hike starts at the Aspen Glen Picnic Area and guides you through rugged alpine wilderness typical of this corner of Southern California
+The Pine Knot Trail is one of the most scenic designated trails in Big Bear and a favorite amongst the locals thanks to its stunning views of Big Bear Lake and San Gorgonio Mountain.
+This hike starts at the Aspen Glen Picnic Area, just off Mill Creek Road and guides you through rugged alpine wilderness typical of this corner of Southern California.

 While the trek is long and features plenty of elevation gain, the path itself is well-maintained and easy to navigate.
 If you’re on foot expect to share the path with mountain bikers!